ruuda/blog/posts/pris.md

 The entire point of TeX is that it takes care of lay-out for you.
 For long documents full of text this makes sense.
 But for slides with little text, I want control.
-Manually placing line breaks is fine,
-I would do that anyway.
 One could do everything in an embedded TikZ drawing, but this is tedious.
 TikZ and similar systems such as Metapost are great for complex drawings,